Skip to main content

 During most tours, reflections are led by the student trip leader with prepared questions and thoughts from the day to encourage discussion and hear from diverse perspectives.
 These discussons also provide an opportunity for the students to brainstorm the challenges or path to future sustainable development in their own community.

-• Students must be in good academic standing (3.0 GPA) attend all planned activities, meetings, and events during the tour.
+• Open to all all undergraduate and graduate students in good academic standing (3.0 GPA).
+Students must attend all planned activities, meetings, and events during the tour.
 Aside from illness, there are no excused absences.
 If a student is non-compliant, they will be required to depart at their own expense.

 • Participants will be required to follow all site and/or University requirements including but not limited to those related to COVID 19 or other vaccinations required for international travel.
 For more information, visit: https://www.who.int/travel-advice/vaccines